OpenNebula/docs/source/operation/network_management/manage_vnets.rst

 Using a Virtual Network
 =======================

-Once the Virtual Networks are setup, they can be made it available to users based on access rights and ownership.
+Once the Virtual Networks are setup, they can be made available to users based on access rights and ownership.
 The preferred way to do so is through :ref:`Virtual Data Center abstraction <manage_vdcs>`.
 By default, all Virtual Networks are automatically available to the group ``users``.

 Attach a Virtual Machine to a Virtual Network
 ---------------------------------------------